 - Presented FWGBD work and strategies to NHF female patients at Annual Meeting and to HFA’s women members at their Annual Symposium and through a Webinar

-- Continued upgrading our Web site, fwgbd.org, including adding LAN intranet section; and designing, launching WGBD Directory
+- Continued upgrading our Web site, fwgbd.org, including adding WGBD LAN section; and designing, launching the WGBD Directory

 Our medical programs have educated over 800 hematologists and OB/GYNS alone.
 And, our attendees come highly motivated to participate in our educational programs and look forward to our presentations, viewing them as a valuable and worthwhile educational experience.